namonajem/UNI-SEMG6/use-cases/use-case-1.md

 ### Success End Condition

-A report is available for analysts.
+A report is available for Sociology.

 ### Failed End Condition